 Helston at Christmas

-Helston’s Christmas season officially starts on the last Friday of November (25th in 2016) with the switching on of the Christmas Lights.
+Helston’s Christmas season officially starts on the last weekend of November with the switching on of the Christmas Lights.
 The lights are strung across the main streets and are well-known for being some of the best in Cornwall.

 Switch-on night has a real party atmosphere and attracts crowds from the town and beyond.
 It includes an evening market with stalls selling everything from jewellery to mulled wine, Father Christmas in his grotto and Helston Town Band who turn out to introduce proceedings and lead up to the countdown.
 There is a music stage which hosts a variety of acts and there is also music through the streets in the form of local choirs and Samba Celtica.
 There is also a fantastic firework display to make the evening go with a bang!